 Cash and cash equivalents is comprised of cash on hand and demand deposits.
-Cash equivalents are short term, highly-liquid investments with original maturities of three months or less that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in values.
+Cash equivalents are short term, highly-liquid investments that are readily convertible to known amounts of cash and which are subject to an insignificant risk of changes in values.